 Campaigns will be run more efficiently because of better analytics to guide decisions.

-Campaign analytics tools will have automated polls, asking each voter every day what they think about the issues.
-They will have continual dial testing of the advertisements, and the pollsters will poll the voters in real-time instead of once every month or so.
+Campaign analytics tools will have automated polls, asking each voter daily what they think about the issues.
+They will have continual dial testing of the advertisements, and the pollsters will poll the voters in real time instead of once every month or so.
 They will be able to target messages relevant to specific geographic areas.
-The networks will test their political advertising for three or four months before they ever put it on the air.
+The networks will test their political advertising for three or four months before releasing it.

 Politicians and their campaign managers will use large data sets that contain all the media platforms, including web-based content, social media, mass media, and television.
-The analysis of this data will help them create media plans and messages to influence the behavior of voters.
+Analyzing this data will help them create media plans and messages to influence the behavior of voters.
 Dozens of political campaigns will eventually use professionals with media analytics specialties.
-The way candidates are elected, govern, and how citizens conduct their lives may be changed by data-driven media analytics work.
+Data-driven media analytics work may change how candidates are elected and governed and citizens’ lives.

 Political campaigns will use predictive analytics to understand voters’ political behavior patterns and customize messages to persuade voters with advertisements and issue positions that closely match those voters’ belief systems.

-Political Candidates and their campaigns will have the ability to compile massive amounts of data about their supporters and gain insights into their wants and needs.
-The information will help the candidates and their campaigns aim with incredible precision at the specific voters that are the most receptive to their messages and platforms.
+Political Candidates and their campaigns will be able to compile massive amounts of data about their supporters and gain insights into their wants and needs.
+The information will help the candidates and their campaigns aim with incredible precision at the voters most receptive to their messages and platforms.

 The technology will help political campaigns to be more efficient and better strategize.
-Political campaigns will have the capability to apply advanced mathematical modeling, artificial intelligence, and data mining.
+Political campaigns can apply advanced mathematical modeling, artificial intelligence, and data mining.

 Political campaigns will gather and mine more information than ever before.
-They will read volumes of data to analyze the viability of the candidate and the viability of the issues.
-Campaigns will decide what topics to address at what times, considering how people respond to the campaign’s ideas.
+They will read volumes of data to analyze the candidate’s and issues’ viability.
+Movements will decide what topics to address at what times, considering how people respond to the campaign’s ideas.

 Political campaigns will emphasize social media, analysis of that data, and use of data analytics.

-Politicians will have vast amounts of information readily available on where to focus their campaign efforts, where the voters are, how much money they make, and who they vote for.
+Politicians will have vast information on where to focus their campaign efforts, where the voters are, how much money they make, and who they vote for.

 Political campaigns will have a lot of data at their disposal.
-Data miners and analysts will have to work together to ensure that campaigns have enough information to deliver the right message to the relevant voters.
-Because of this need for information, data mining will become an increasingly important political campaign activity in the future.
+Data miners and analysts must work together to ensure campaigns have enough information to deliver the right message to the relevant voters.
+Because of this need for information, data mining will become an increasingly important political campaign activity.

-The winning or losing of Elections depend on algorithms.
-These algorithms will predict voter behavior and more precisely target a candidate’s message based on voter needs and want, issues, geographic factors, and more granular information such as a consumer’s spending habits.
+The winning or losing of Elections depends on algorithms.
+These algorithms will predict voter behavior and, more precisely, target a candidate’s message based on voter needs and want, issues, geographic factors, and more granular information such as a consumer’s spending habits.

 Political campaigns will conduct “massive” amounts of research and data mining on voters to win elections.
 They will also try to use many digital technologies to target voters.

 Political campaigns will be increasingly data-driven.
-The drives will use information technology not only for storing, analyzing, and retrieving data but for improving their get-out-the-vote and voter identification programs and communication with and solicitation of voters.
+The drives will use information technology not only for storing, analyzing, and retrieving data but also for improving their get-out-the-vote and voter identification programs and communication with and soliciting voters.

 Big Data technology in politics will allow campaigns to collect, distribute, and target political messages to specific voters more quickly.
 This will lead to ever-increasing amounts of information and faster interactions with voters.
 The vast amounts of new data will give campaigns unprecedented insight into the political minds of citizens, candidates, and voters.

-Political campaigns will rely on cloud-based computing platforms to efficiently manage communications, analyze data, leverage insights, and mobilize on candidates or causes.
+Political campaigns rely on cloud-based computing platforms to efficiently manage communications, analyze data, leverage insights, and mobilize candidates or causes.

 Conclusion

 A political campaign’s success relies on the right strategy and tactics.
-According to Campaign Monitor, one of these is analytics, or “the secret sauce of data-driven campaigns”.
-The company shared some insights into how this works in an article published last year.
+According to Campaign Monitor, one of these is analytics, or “the secret sauce of data-driven campaigns.”
+The company shared insights into how this works in an article published last year.

 With a wealth of information about voters embedded in their databases, they can make strategic decisions based on what motivates them to vote for you rather than your opponents.